C0PEP0D/otto/docs/what.rst

 =============

-OTTO (short for Odor-based Target Tracking Optimization) is a Python package to **visualize, evaluate and learn strategies** for odor-based searches.
+OTTO (short for Odor-based Target Tracking Optimization) is a Python package to **learn, evaluate and visualize strategies** for odor-based searches.

 It is aimed at researchers in biophysics, applied mathematics and robotics working on optimal strategies for olfactory searches in turbulent conditions.